parisjug/jchateau-site/src/site/markdown/index.md

 ## First answer: an unconference

-JChateau® is an **Unconference** organized in France in the iconic area of the Châteaux of the Loire Valley, designated as a World Heritage Site by UNSECO in 2000.
-The people behind this event are the same that have been organizing the Paris Java User Group meet-ups for about 10 years.
+JChateau® is an **Unconference** organized in France in the iconic area of the Châteaux of the Loire Valley, designated as a World Heritage Site by UNESCO in 2000.
+The people behind this event are the same that have been organizing the Paris Java User Group meet-ups for about 12 years.

 ## Second answer: a non-profit event

 Everything has a price, and organizing such an event has one too.
 So unfortunately, attending JChateau® cannot be free.
-Despite that, it is still a non-profit event, organized by the same non-profit association that has been organizing the Paris Java User Group meet-ups for the past 5 years.
+Despite that, it is still a non-profit event, organized by the same non-profit association that has been organizing the Paris Java User Group meet-ups for the past 8 years.

 ## Third answer: an event for passionate people